MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-client.md

 Additional information for when you add the Azure Information Protection app to Intune:

-- For iOS: Search for the app, and the values that you need are specified for you.
+- For iOS: Search for and add the app from Intune.

-- For Android: You must specify the following **Appstore URL**:
+- For Android: When you add the app, use the following **Appstore URL**:

         https://play.google.com/store/apps/details?id=com.microsoft.ipviewer